-The evaluator queried for a TOE update and confirmed that the TOE was running the latest version.
+The evaluator checked for a TOE update on each platform, Windows and RHEL, and verified that the TOE version was reported and there was no newer version available.

 The evaluator shall query the application for the current version of the software according to the operational user guidance.
 The evaluator shall then verify that the current version matches that of the documented and installed version.